Faculty – Organismal Biology

 Jennifer Neuwald - Special Assistant ProfessorPh.D., Washington University in St. LouisI am an evolutionary ecologist interested in using a multidisciplinary approach to investigate how environmental variation and evolutionary processes converge to influence the patterns of demographic, genetic, and genomic variation in natural populations, especially those of conservation concern.

-Graham Peers - Assistant ProfessorMy primary interests lie in the fields of photosynthesis and algal eco-physiology.
-The lab will combine molecular biology, physiology and modern “–omics” techniques to discover novel ways that algae, cyanobacteria and plants collect light energy plus CO2 and convert it into biomass.
-These discoveries hold promise for improving photosynthetic yields of crops.
+Graham Peers - Associate ProfessorMy primary interests lie in the fields of photosynthesis and algal eco-physiology.
 In particular, I’m interested in the diversity of mechanisms that algae use to protect themselves from too much light and other abiotic stresses.

 Marinus Pilon - ProfessorPh.D., Utrecht University, The NetherlandsMy lab investigates how the photosynthetic machinery in plants acquires the essential metal cofactors copper and iron.
 These metal ions are required for photosynthesis and thus plant productivity, yet they are toxic at too high concentrations.
 We use genetics together with whole plant physiology, cell and molecular biology and biochemistry in the model plant Arabidopsis to unravel the regulation of copper delivery and the assembly of iron-sulfur clusters in proteins.